Paul Doherty: Teacher Institute Staff (in Memoriam)

 Paul Doherty graduated from the Massachusetts Institute of Technology with a PhD in physics.
 He was a tenured professor of physics for twelve years at Oakland University, Michigan, where he taught courses ranging from physics, astronomy, and geology to electronics, computer programming, and meteorology.
-In 1986 he came to the Exploratorium Teacher Institute, where he develops and teaches workshops and publishes them on his web page.
-He is the author of many books, including the Explorabook, The Exploratorium Science Snackbook, the Klutz Book of Magnetic Magic, Color of Nature, and Traces of Time.
-Paul was given the Faraday Science Communicator award by the NSTA and chosen as the “Best Science Demonstrator” at the World Congress of Museums in Helsinki in 1996.
-He plays music on the whirly—a corrugated plastic tube.
-He is also a rock climber, and has climbed the face of El Capitan as well as making the first ascent of a 20,000-foot peak in the Sierra Nevada de Lagunas Bravas in the Andes.
+In 1986 he came to the Exploratorium Teacher Institute, where he developed and taught workshops and published them on his web page.
+He was the author of many books, including the Explorabook, The Exploratorium Science Snackbook, the Klutz Book of Magnetic Magic, Color of Nature, and Traces of Time.
+Paul received the Faraday Science Communicator award from the NSTA and was named the “Best Science Demonstrator” at the World Congress of Museums in Helsinki in 1996.
+He played music on the whirly—a corrugated plastic tube.
+He was also a rock climber and climbed the face of El Capitan, as well as making the first ascent of a 20,000-foot peak in the Sierra Nevada de Lagunas Bravas in the Andes.